EleutherAI/gpt-neox/README.md

 }
 ```

-In the above bibtex entry, names are in alphabetical order, the version number is intended to be that from jax/version.py, and the year corresponds to the project's open-source release.
+In the above bibtex entry, names are in alphabetical order, and the year corresponds to the project's open-source release.

 ## Licensing